private-octopus/c4/doc/c4-design.md

 - If pushing at 6.25% did result in some increase of the nominal CWIN, the next pushing will happen at 25%, otherwise it will remain at 6.25%

+If the observed ratio of ECN-CE marks is greater than zero, we will use it to modulate the amount of pushing.
+We leave the pushing rate at 6.25% if the previous pushing attempt was not successful, but otherwise we pick a value intermediate between 25% (if 0 ECN marks) and 6.25% (if the ratio of ECN marks approaches the threshold).

 As explained in {{cascade}}, if three consecutive pushing attempts result in significant increases, C4 detects that the underlying network